-The government closes the so-called open door scheme.
-This is what the Ministry of Climate, Energy and Supply writes in a press release.
+The government is closing the so-called open door scheme.
+The Ministry of Climate, Energy and Utilities writes in a press release.

 The open door scheme - subsidy-free offshore wind - is a model where companies can apply to be allocated offshore areas without payment.
-In return, they themselves must bear all costs for the development and construction of the project.
+In return, they must bear all costs for the development and construction of the project themselves.

-In the Danish energy industry, it was received with shock when the authorities put the open door scheme on hold on 6 February 2023.
-The scheme was put on hold as it could be in breach of EU law.
+The Danish energy industry was shocked when the authorities suspended the open door scheme on February 6, 2023.
+The scheme was suspended because it could be in conflict with EU law.

-Climate, Energy and Supply Minister Lars Aagaard (M) had otherwise hoped that the scheme could continue with some adjustments so that it complies with the EU rules for state aid.
+Minister of Climate, Energy and Utilities Lars Aagaard (M) had otherwise hoped that the scheme could continue with some adjustments so that it complies with EU rules on state aid.

-- The scheme was put on hold because officials said it was in breach of EU rules.
+- The scheme was suspended because officials said that it was in conflict with EU rules.
 It turned out to be true.
-We have then worked to get as many open door projects as possible through.
-But since we cannot make an adjusted arrangement, we will stop, says Aagaard.
+We have then worked to get as many open door projects through as possible.
+But since we cannot make an adjusted scheme, we will stop, says Aagaard.

 Rejection of three applications

-According to the ministry, it has not proved possible to adjust the open door scheme within the framework of EU regulation in a way that would result in faster offshore wind expansion.
+According to the ministry, it has not proven possible to adjust the open door scheme within the framework of EU regulation in a way that would result in faster offshore wind development.

 According to the ministry, following Tuesday's announcement, the Danish Energy Agency will now reject the three remaining applications at Vikinge Banke, Kadet Banke and Paludan Flak.
 Next, the open door scheme will be closed by law.

-However, case processing continues on the open door projects which are well advanced and which have already received permits "in a different market situation, for lifetime extensions and for permits for repowering and testing".
+However, the case processing will continue on the open door projects that are well advanced and that have already received permits "in a different market situation, on lifetime extensions and on permits for repowering and testing".

 The minister is taking the closure of the open door scheme quite calmly.

-- We have objectives to produce more green electricity in Denmark than we ourselves will use.
-Towards 2030, it has been agreed to enable enough green power for approximately 30 million Danish and European households, says Aagaard.
+- We have goals to produce more green electricity in Denmark than we will use ourselves.
+Towards 2030, it has been agreed to enable enough green electricity for approximately 30 million Danish and European households, says Aagaard.

-The government and a broad majority in the Folketing entered into an agreement in May, among other things, on how Denmark's power from offshore wind turbines can be multiplied.
-In the agreement, the parties have agreed on the framework for tendering offshore wind farms with a total of 9 gigawatts of power.
+The government and a broad majority in the Folketing entered into an agreement in May on how Denmark's electricity from offshore wind turbines can be multiplied.
+In the agreement, the parties have agreed on the framework for tendering for offshore wind farms with a total of 9 gigawatts of electricity.
 Potentially it could be 14 GW or more.

 DI not impressed